Boreas618/Notes/artificial-intelligence/constraint-satisfaction-problems.md

 - Perform a **backwards pass** of arc consistency
 - Perform a **forward assignment**

 The tree structured algorithm can be extended to CSPs that are reasonably close to being tree-structured with **cutset conditioning**.
 It involves first finding the samllest subset of variables in a constraint graph such that their removal results in a tree(such a subset is known as a cutset for the graph).
+They are called cutset and the size of the cutset is $c$.

 ![Untitled](https://p.ipic.vip/6njv7z.jpg)

-THe runtime of cutset conditioning on a general CSP is $O(d^c (n-c)d^2)$
+THe runtime of cutset conditioning on a general CSP is $O(d^c (n-c)d^2)$.

 ## Local Search

-Local search works by iterative improvement - starting with some random assignment to values then repeatedly selecting the variable that violates the most constraints and resetting it to the value that violates the fewest constraints (a policy known as the **min-conﬂicts heuristic**)
+Local search works by iterative improvement: starting with some random assignment to values then repeatedly selecting the variable that violates the most constraints and resetting it to the value that violates the fewest constraints (a policy known as the **min-conﬂicts heuristic**.

 Local search appears to run in almost constant time and have a high probability of success not only for N-queens with arbitrarily large N, but also for any randomly generated CSP.
+However, there do have a narrow range of ratio where  the time complexity is infeasible.

-But incomplete and suboptimal.
+Incomplete and suboptimal.
 Sometimes expensive.